Martchus/openQA-helper/README.md

 To use a different os-autoinst checkout located under `$OPENQA_BASEDIR/repos/directory-of-custom-checkout` set the environment variable `CUSTOM_OS_AUTOINST_DIR` to `directory-of-custom-checkout`.

+### Run a service with systemd
+Sometimes it can be useful to run a service with systemd to see how changes behave in this case.
+Maybe you also want to test changes within the systemd service file at the same time.

+As explaind **none of the services should be run as root**.
+Hence it is not a good idea to amend your regular systemd service files.
+Instead, add a systemd service file to your home directory under `~/.config/systemd/user` and start it as your regular user via e.g. `systemctl start --user openqa-worker@1` (and follow logs via e.g. `journalctl --user -fu openqa-worker@1`).

+An example user unit for the worker can be found within the `example-systemd` directory.
+It is basically a copy of the regular service file with everything unwanted removed/replaced (most notably the command, the user and dependencies).

 ## Keeping repos up-to-date
 Just execute `openqa-devel-maintain`.
 If the local master or a detetched HEAD is checked out in a repository, the script automatically resets it to the latest state on `origin`.
 So it is assumed that you'll never ever use the local